activist-org/i18n-check/README.md

 From there the following checks are ran across your codebase:

-- `invalid_keys`: Does the include i18n keys that are not within the source file?
+- `invalid-keys`: Does the include i18n keys that are not within the source file?
 - `key-identifiers`: Does the source file have keys that don't match the above format or name conventions?
   - Rename them so i18n key usage is consistent and their scope is communicated in their name.
 - `unused-keys`: Does the source file have keys that are not used in the codebase?